Dimly Lit: 2013 end of year polls

 Greek based web radio station Akoome put Dimly Lit in their top 14 records of 2013.

 Collaborators

 The album Dimly Lit was recorded within two weeks with engineers John-Michel Cros and Ayumu Matsuo, and was mixed back in London by Factory Floor and These New Puritans collaborator James Aparicio.
-The artwork was created by long-term friend and The Horrors graphic designer Ciaran O'Shea aka.
-Discordo.
+The artwork was created by long-term friend and The Horrors graphic designer Ciaran O'Shea Discordo.
 The album also features Amy Turnnidge of Theoretical Girl and Bonnie Carr of Electricity in Our Homes on vocals on "Edward the Confessor" and "The Beat of the Boulevard" respectively.

 The first music video for the album made for the song 'Trust You' was filmed and edited by Pierre Bouvier-Patron of Friends Studio, London.

 The second music video made for the song "Dimly Lit" was filmed, directed and edited by experimental film maker EmmaaLouise Smith.